AninditaBasu/iPythonBluemix/README.md

 A simple starter app to get an iPython framework up and running on Bluemix.

+This app can be used to run Python code interactively through Bluemix, for example, the app code demo-ed in this article: [Ask Watson what Twitter is telin you: Part 1](http://www.ibm.com/developerworks/library/cc-ask-watson-part1-bluemix-trs/index.html)

 ## Installation

 1. Deploy this app to Bluemix by clicking here: [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/AninditaBasu/iPythonBluemix)
 2. Follow the onscreen directions.
 After the app is deployed and running, click the app's URL.
 You are taken to the iPython login page.
 3. Click __Log in__ without typing any password.
 Open a new notebook, import the `hello_world.py` script, and run it.
 You should be asked your name and shown some lines of text.
+You can now proceed to run Python code through the iPython framework.

 ## Files and folders